 Bits Are Constructed of Heavy-Duty Materials

 Drill bits wear out relatively rapidly, given the hard work they are called on to do.
-Most wells will require several drilling bits (and several trips of the drill string) to reach the bottom of the hole.
+Most wells will require several drilling bits (and several trips of the drill string – taking the pipe out of the hole to replace the bit) to reach the bottom of the hole.

 Smaller bits are used as the hole goes deeper and various casings are set.
-For instance, the well may start drilling with a 10 3/4″ bit, set casing and switch to a 7 5/8″ bit, set casing again, then drill out from under that with a 5 1/2″ bit.
+For instance, the well may start drilling with a 10 3/4″ bit, set casing (and cement it), switch to a 7 5/8″ bit, set casing and cement again, then drill out from under that casing with a 5 1/2″ bit.

 The deeper the well, the larger the bit size must be at the top of the hole!
 Some holes are started that are 3 feet in diameter!

 Examining The Well Samples